microsoft/onnxruntime/docs/execution-providers/CUDA-ExecutionProvider.md

 ONNX Runtime built with cuDNN 8.x is not compatible with cuDNN 9.x, and vice versa.
 You can choose the package based on CUDA and cuDNN major versions that match your runtime environment (e.g., PyTorch 2.3 uses cuDNN 8.x, while PyTorch 2.4 or later uses cuDNN 9.x).

-Note: Starting with ORT 1.19, **CUDA 12.x** becomes the default version when distributing [ONNX Runtime GPU packages](https://pypi.org/project/onnxruntime-gpu/) in PyPI.
+Note: Starting with version 1.19, **CUDA 12.x** becomes the default version when distributing [ONNX Runtime GPU packages](https://pypi.org/project/onnxruntime-gpu/) in PyPI.

 ### CUDA 12.x